 The Bahamas’ national tree, Lignum Vitae, is the most cumbersome and laborious woods in the world.
 Even the first nuclear-powered submarine utilized this wood for its bearings.
 Unfortunately, it has been exploited to the brink of extinction.

 In addition, it includes natural oils that make the bearings self-lubricating, enhancing their wear resistance.
-Its incredibly high wood density made it an ideal material for equipment requiring longevity and consistency.
+Its incredibly high wood density makes it an ideal material for equipment requiring longevity and consistency.

 The dark, aromatic resin that eventually permeates the heartwood of the tree is produced by the aquilaria tree when it is infected with mold as part of its defense mechanism.
 Its natural oils give unique wood properties and aromatic wood qualities from mold infection.